My Interest in History Was Inspired by a School Project

 What advice do you have for students planning to apply to Oxbridge?

-Firstly, don’t listen to any of my advice about colleges as my experience was nearly 20 years ago!
+Firstly, please don’t listen to any of my advice about colleges as my experience was nearly 20 years ago!
 Our expert University Guidance counsellor can give much more up to date advice.
 What both Oxford and Cambridge are looking for is high academic ability combined with a genuine interest in the subject.
 Read a lot, talk to your teachers and get involved in things that expand your mind and challenge your perceptions of how the world works.

 And finally: tell us something unexpected